 Yes I love this one as it is a face mask and exfoliates in one and although it doesn’t smell that strong it certainly isn’t unpleasant.
 It does make my skin feel awake and alive and fresh so I am happy.
 I am especially happy as it was free although it does cost £5.75 if you don’t have five pots to hand back.
 This is still quite good value as easily get six uses from this little pot as you don’t need to cake it on thickly and if you use my trick of wet hands it goes on really smoothly.

-We have 726 guests and one member online
+We have 964 guests and 2 members online